hassan-qasemi/contract_foundry_docs/src/security_and_privacy.md

 ## 🗑️ 6.
 GDPR-Compliant Data Handling

 The platform respects users’ right to **control and erase their data**.
-Users can permanently delete their accounts, associated DIDs (DID termination wont effects on generated signatures), and all stored credentials via the Android app.
+Users can permanently delete their accounts, associated key DIDs (DID termination wont effects on generated signatures), and all stored credentials via the Android app.

 ### Key Principles: